Kmer-File-Format/kff-reference/README.md

 For instance, overlapping kmers can be represented as sequences to save space.
 For example with k=3, a sequence ACTTG will represent the set of kmers {ACT, CTT, TTG}.

-* Watermark 2: 3 bytes "KFF" for file integrity checks.
+* signature 2: 3 bytes "KFF" for file integrity checks.

 ## Byte alignment